-Claim: The Gardasil HPV vaccine has been connected to thousands of complaints and the deaths of 32 women.
+Claim: The Gardasil HPV vaccine has been proved to have caused the deaths of 32 women.

 Example:[Collected via e-mail, April 2009]

 32 Girls Have Died

 11,916 adverse events already reported to the CDC ... and counting.